wcountiss/baseballpitch/Readme.txt

 Tagging Throws on Tagging Chart

 Ben Questions
-Kinetic Chain
-Lines standard dev from what metric?
-How can I get the leg kick MS

 Trends
 Trends negative average and line (foot contact time, Mike) - avg is lower than Ymin?
 Trends chart = what is the default line chart - selected all last session for now